-However, you may choose to go for a tankless water heater installation if you currently have a traditional storage tank model as this saves you money.
+However, you may choose a tankless water heater installation if you currently have a traditional storage tank model.

 On the other hand, if your plan is to stick to the storage tank type, be sure to remember the old saying “you get what you pay for.”

 The thing about these traditional units is they are not really worth the stress; the more expensive heaters are worth the extra cost.

 If you really wish to save cost, think about getting a heater powered by solar